djqwert/agc-emulator/README.md

 # AGC emulator
-This project presents an Emulator of Apollo Guidance Computer.
+This project presents an Emulator of Apollo Guidance Computer reference to this [MIT](http://ibiblio.org/apollo/NARA-SW/E-2052.pdf) document.

 Features:
   - AGC